 Student, who does not complete internship, loses his/her right to prepare and defend a final project.

 Types of internship

-Final project is included in the student’s individual study plan as a separate module (or several modules, if a student is studying in minor studies), the independent tasks are assessed under the schedule provided in the description of the study module.
-The marks for the independent work are being submitted on the Academic Information System.
-They form the basis for module credits given to the student, who then acquires a right to defend his/her project at a public session of the qualification commission.
+A final degree project is included in the student’s individual study plan as a separate module (or several modules, if a student studies in minor studies); the independent tasks are assessed under the schedule provided in the description of the study module.
+The marks for the independent work are being submitted to the Academic Information System.
+They form the basis for the module credits given to the student who acquires a right to defend his/her project at a public session of the qualification commission.